Rattle (song)

 "Rattle" is a song by Dutch dance duo Bingo Players.
 It was written and produced by Maarten Hoogstraten and Paul Bäumer.
 It was released in the Netherlands as a digital download on 31 October 2011, and worldwide on 6 February 2012, alongside the Candyland remix.
-The song has charted in Austria, the Netherlands and France.
+The song charted in Austria, the Netherlands and France.

-In 2012, Bingo Players collaborated with Far East Movement for a revamped and remixed version of the song entitled "Get Up (Rattle)" that became an even bigger hit for the Bingo Players worldwide.

-In 2013, Rattle was also used as the melody sample on Alexis Jordan's song Acid Rain.
+In 2013, "Rattle" was also used as the melody in Alexis Jordan's song "Acid Rain".

-DJ duo, Candyland won a remix contest for the track on the electronic music website Beatport.
-The song was released as its own single and also on an EP.
+DJ duo Candyland won a remix contest for the track on the electronic music website Beatport.
+The song was released as a single and also on an EP.